 Role & Function Study

-To ensure that the CDMS certification examination content continues to cover the knowledge, skills and abilities required for competent practice, the CDMS conducts a Role & Function Study (job task analysis) every five years.
+To ensure that the CDMS certification examination content continues to cover the knowledge, skills, and abilities required for competent practice, the Commission for Case Manager Certification (the Commission) conducts a Role & Function Study (job task analysis) every five years.

-The most recent CDMS Role & Function Study was conducted in 2014 with an upcoming study scheduled to begin in the fourth quarter of 2019.
-In 2014, the study commenced with bringing together CDMS subject matter experts (SME), staff from the CDMS certification examination testing company, Schroeder Measurement Technologies, Inc. (SMT) for a facilitated weekend workshop in Chicago.
+The last CDMS Role & Function Study was conducted in 2014 with the 2019 study currently underway.
+In 2019, the study commenced with bringing together CDMS subject matter experts (SME) and staff from the Commission and the certification examination testing company, Schroeder Measurement Technologies, Inc. (SMT) for a facilitated workshop in Tampa.
 SMEs participated in preliminary research which included the review of the current task/competency list and development of a survey rating scale and demographic questions.
 SMT used the results and input from the SMEs to develop an online survey.

-Validation of the preliminary research was conducted via online survey deployment from June 20, 2014 through August 8, 2014.
-A call was sent out to CDMS certificants and non-CDMS disability management professionals to participate in the survey.
+The research was conducted via online survey deployment from February 1, 2020, through August 31, 2020.
+The Commission extended the deadline to participate in the CDMS Role and Function Study through the end of August due to the COVID-19 pandemic.
+The Commission’s goal is to reach a representative sample of disability management specialists to identify the essential activities and important knowledge areas required to effectively perform in this role.
+The invitation to participate in the survey and the notices of the extension were sent out to CDMS certificants and non-certified disability management professionals.
 Participation was conducted through an online survey which was designed to define the practice of a minimally-competent, entry-level disability management specialist and create a blueprint for developing the Certified Disability Management Specialist (CDMS) examination.
 All respondents were required to currently be working in the field of disability management.
-Data collected from the survey was analyzed to:
+Data collected from the survey were analyzed to: